tmelanson17/CarND-Vehicle-Detection/writeup.md

 You're reading it!

+The project implementation is done by running video_pipeline.ipynb.
+The main function for the pipeline is locaed in the ```pipeline``` function of `pipeline.py`.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.